 We encourage children to develop a healthy attitude towards the subject of reproduction in all forms of life, stressing the importance of love, affection, caring and protection.
-Questions which occur naturally are given truthful answers.

 During the final years in school we try to prepare children for the changes which may occur at this time.
-A detailed policy is available and we offer parents the opportunity to see and discuss the teaching materials that we use prior to this programme beginning.
+A detailed policy is available, and we offer parents the opportunity to see and discuss the teaching materials that we use prior to this programme beginning.
 If parents wish to withdraw their children from these lessons, alternative arrangements can be made by contacting the Headteacher.